Decomposition of Lagrangian classes on K3 surfaces: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Yu-Wei Fan, Fran\c cois Greer, Eyal Markman, Yuji Odaka, and Colleen Robles for helpful discussions.
-The second author is supported by the Simons Collaboration grant \#635846.
+The second author is supported by the Simons Collaboration grant \#635846 and the NSF grant DMS \#2204109.